WICG/nav-speculation/same-origin-chrome-origin-trial.md

 The `activationStart` milestone is populated at the beginning of a navigation that activates a prerender, so a non-zero value means that the page was activated.

-You can of course also do this programmmatically by listening to the prerenderingchange event:
+You can of course also do this programmatically by listening for the prerenderingchange event:

 ```javascript
 let wasActivated = false;